 An information security team carries out periodic comprehensive application audits.
 The tests are performed with the help of static analysis tools and aided by manual analysis.
 Network penetration tests and other black box tests are performed to help identify security vulnerabilities in the application.
 The security team stays vigilant about common vulnerabilities and exposures and stays on top of updates to the US National Vulnerabilities Database.

-Freshdesk takes the protection and security of its customers’ data very seriously.
-Freshdesk manages the security of its application and customers’ data.
-However, provision and and access management of individual accounts is at the discretion of businesses that own them.
+Freshworks takes the protection and security of its customers’ data very seriously.
+Freshworks manages the security of its application and customers’ data.
+However, provisioning and access management of individual accounts is at the discretion of individual business owners.

 Application logs are maintained for a duration of 90 days.
 Customers’ data is backed up in two ways:

-In Europe, data at rest is encrypted using AES 256 bit standards (key strength - 1024), with the keys being managed by AWS Key Management Service.
-All data in transit is encrypted using FIPS-140-2 standard encryption over a secure socket connection for all accounts hosted on Freshdesk.com.
+In Europe & United States the data at rest is encrypted using AES 256bit standards (key strength - 1024) with the keys being managed by AWS Key Management Service.
+All data in transit is encrypted using FIPS-140-2 standard encryption over a secure socket connection for all accounts hosted on Freshworks.com.
 For accounts hosted on independent domains, an option to enable a secure socket connection is available.

-Different environments are in use for development and testing purposes, and production data is never available for access by Freshdesk employees or third parties.
-At the moment, Freshdesk does not have any information classification scheme, but work is in progress towards its implementation.
+Different environments are in use for development and testing purposes, and production data is never available for access by Freshworks employees or third parties.
+At the moment, Freshworks does not have any information classification scheme, but work is in progress towards its implementation.

 In order to test the resilience of the hosted application, the company employs an external security consultant and additional ethical hackers who perform penetration tests.
 This is always conducted in an architecturally equivalent copy of the system with no actual customer data present.
 The production system is never subject to such tests.
 Should an individual attempt such a test in the production environment, it will be detected as an intrusion, and the source IP will be blocked.
 An alert will then be raised so engineers can attend to the incident.